Dreaming381/Latios-Framework-Documentation/Core/LatiosWorld in Detail.md

 simulations of systems on scene changes.
 The `SimulationSystemGroup` and `PresentationSystemGroup` rate managers check one of these flags and conditionally execute the `ComponentSystemGroup`.
 This behavior is only used when the Scene Manager is installed.
-Otherwise, the `sceneBlackboardEntity` is created on the first run of `LatiosInitializeSystemGroup`.

 The `LatiosWorld` also contains the public `useExplicitSystemOrdering` flag which tells `SuperSystem`s if they should enable system sorting by default.
 This